What is dengue fever?”

-Dengue is a virus that's spread by mosquito bites in some parts of the world.
+Dengue - also called dengue fever - is caused by the dengue virus that's spread by mosquito bites in some parts of the world.

 People don’t get dengue in the UK - but it is possible to come home from travelling with the infection without symptoms, only for symptoms to appear later.